 Though Uganda is the biggest coffee exporter in Africa, Ugandans are not big coffee drinkers only consuming about 4% of all the coffee they produce.
 This is because they are busy drinking tea!

-But anyone can agree Uganda has the most delicious coffee.
-Don’t miss to try out the Arabica coffee from the mountain regions of Elgon and Kigezi.
+But anyone can agree that Uganda has the most delicious coffee.
+Don’t miss trying out the Arabica coffee from the mountain regions of Elgon and Kigezi.

 What is porridge?
 Uganda white porridge is mainly prepared for breakfast in Uganda.
 It is made by mixing maize flour/corn flour with cold water, then added to boiling water and mingled to thin-thick perfection.
 It’s hot, and it’s better taken in slurps of sensation.